christianzabala/christianzabala.github.io/_pages/py3-in-one-pic-CSZ.md

  - Numerics: int, long, float, complex, and bool (the subclass of int with a True or False value)
  - Sequences: str, list, tuple, and range (Sequences are ordered sets of objects/values with an index of non-negative integers.
 Sometimes it surprises people that string is actually a sequence type.
 But if you look closely, strings are a series of characters put together)
  - Mappings: dict (Python provides one mapping type, called the dictionary, it contains objects that can be indexed by keys.
 This is often referred to as the associated array or hashing table in other languages.
 This is a powerful type, because you can refer to the object with a human-readable key.
 This key will make more sense for the poor guy who is trying to maintain and troubleshoot the code.
 That guy could be you only a few months after you wrote the code.
 The object in the dictionary value can also be another data type, such as a list. )
  - Sets: set and frozenset (A set is used to contain an unordered collection of objects.
 Unlike lists and tuples, sets are unordered and cannot be indexed by numbers.
-But there is one character that makes sets standout as useful: the elements of a set are never duplicated.Ex. duplicate IPs)
+But there is one character that makes sets standout as useful: the elements of a set are never duplicated.
+Ex. duplicate IPs)